-The Victorian epoch was defined by the rule of Queen Victoria from June 1837 until her death in January 1901.
+The Victorian period was defined by the rule of Queen Victoria from June 1837 until her death in January 1901.
 A flourishing Britain gained a dominant world position, in which industries boomed and the British Empire held sway over one quarter of the world’s population.
 At its peak, it was the largest empire in history, controlling more land mass than even the Mongol empire centuries before it.

-The website holds an extensive collection of pictures taken during the latter part of Queen Victoria’s rule, between 1890 to 1900.
+We hold an extensive collection of pictures taken during the latter part of Queen Victoria’s rule, between 1890 to 1900.
 Whilst the advent of colour photography remained in its infancy, these colour photochrom depictions of Great Britain were the result of transferring an original photographic negative onto litho and chromographic printing plates.

 Below is a random selection from Victorian England.
 Click on the image to view displayed item.